What Does ELD Stand For?

 So how is the ELD Mandate or Final Rule different from previous government regulations overseeing driver safety, records of duty status (RODS), hours of status (HOS), and more?
 The difference is that in previous years, companies were often free to use different systems to track that data.
 For instance, until the final stage of the ELD Mandate officially goes into effect later this year (December 16, 2019, to be precise), grandfathered devices such as automatic onboard recording devices (AOBRDs) are still allowed.
 But, you might be asking, what’s the difference between an electronic logging device (ELD) and an automatic onboard recording device (AOBRD)?

 Let’s look at the similarities first.
 Both can act as a GPS fleet tracker, as both can work as part of a fleet GPS tracking system.
 Both can interface with fleet tracking software or a fleet tracking app, for instance.
-Both are small devices that synchronize with the truck’s systems to record various pieces of data, such as the date and time, locations covered, engine use, road speed, miles driven, even duty status.
+Both are small devices that synchronize with the truck’s systems to record various pieces of data, such as the date and time, locations covered, engine use, road speed, miles are driven, even duty status.
 At first glance, the two might as well be the same—and many drivers and even enforcement personnel may have trouble differentiating without further education.